romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you download workflow artifacts from the GitHub Actions user interface?
+Q: How can you download workflow artifacts from the GitHub Actions user interface?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the Actions tab, select the specific workflow run, and download the artifacts from the Artifacts section at the bottom of the page**